Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

 The grounds of The Manor House itself circle the village like a warm embrace, with its driveway sweeping from its gates at the southerly end of Castle Combe village to the lawns in front of the hotel, past an ornate Italian garden and a row of workers’ cottages (now converted into bedrooms) before emerging at the top of the village.

-the manor house castle combe
+workers' cottages on the estate of manor house castle combe

 Beautiful workers’ cottages on the estate are now bedrooms and suites, just a few moment’s walk from the main house

-the manor house castle combe
+the manor house castle combe front entrance

 Just to the right of The Manor House are some ornate Italian-style gardens and the kitchen gardens which supply the hotel’s Michelin-starred restaurant